I have written a post here on how to go about studying Jyotish systematically. If you follow it, you will be a really good astrologer in 2-3 yrs.

 - Bruhat Jataka

+Jyotish basically comes from our ancient books in Sanskrit (Devbhasha Samskrutam) written by these Rishi-s and Daivajnya-s.
+Today what we do is merely interpret and apply this wisdom to our charts.
 Do go through these four books in depth.
-You do not have to learn them by heart.
-Never learn anything by heart, instead try to understand, apply it practically see how the combinations work.
+You do not have to learn them by rote.
+Never learn anything by rote, instead try to understand, apply it practically see how the combinations work.
 Learn to use these as reference books.
-So that if you get a chart, you should know which combinations exist and where they are mentioned in these books.
+There are even more reference books but first stick with these four.

 Software will be necessary as most of the newer astrologers do not study the math involved.
 The best free software is Jagannath Hora.
-Paid ones are several but the best is Parashar Light.
-A daily panchangam is necessary too, I use Drik Panchang app on my iPhone.
-It has an android app too.
+Paid ones are several.
+A daily panchangam is necessary, I use Drik Panchang app on my iPhone.
+It also has an android app.

 And practice daily, train your mind to see patterns.
 Be dispassionate and detached, you are now a student of human nature.